 From BR Bullpen

-Note: This page is for minor league catcher Peter O'Brien; for other with similar names, click here.
+Note: This page is for outfielder Peter O'Brien, who made his major league debut in 2015; for other with similar names, click here.

 Peter Robert O'Brien